 Kent — NOT the police

 Robert Cashman, solicitor at Tuckers Solicitors LLP.
-Kent-wide extended-hours cover — with regular attendance at North Kent (Gravesend) custody and Tonbridge custody, plus Medway, Maidstone, Canterbury and all other Kent stations.
+Kent-wide cover in the evenings and at weekends too — including Gravesend and Tonbridge, plus Medway, Maidstone, Canterbury and the rest of Kent.

-Firms: see police station cover for solicitors or DSCC & custody record guide.
+Firms: see police station cover for solicitors or our DSCC & custody record guide.

 NOT the police.
 Telephone line for custody or a scheduled voluntary interview only — not general legal advice